Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Forward modeling a synthetic population

 For each subregion, we compute the total mass $M_i$ formed in each $\Delta t = 1$ Myr interval in the past 100 Myr.
 Given a star formation rate, $\dot M (t)$, we can predict the mass formed in a given time interval, $i$, as:

 We calculate the probability that each stripped star in the $10^6 \,M_\odot$ starburst population evaluated at age $\Delta t_i$ formed during the corresponding time interval $\Delta t_i$:

 For each $\Delta t_i$, we draw a random sample of stripped stars from the starburst at the appropriate age according to Equation \ref{eq: star prob}.
 If a given $\Delta t_i$ falls between two age snapshots of the starburst population, we sample from the two closest ages while weighting $P_{\rm stripped}$ proportional to their proximity to $\Delta t_i$.
 We repeat this for all $\Delta t_i$, where $i$ range from 0 to 99, to model the population that formed over the past 100 Myr.
 We combine the results to simulate the expected population of stripped stars today in the MCs.
 Figure \ref{fig: LMC stripped star formation} shows an example stripped star formation history for a single subregion of the LMC.
-The more massive stripped stars were formed more recently, compared to lower-mass stripped stars, because massive ones have shorter lifetimes.
+The more massive stripped stars were formed more recently, compared to lower-mass stripped stars, because massive stars have shorter lifetimes.

-Our simulated population contains 1114 and 2653 stripped-stars binaries with $M_{\rm stripped} \geq1\,M_\odot$ in the SMC and LMC, respectively.
-Of the 3767 simulated stripped stars, 3452 (1025 in the SMC, 2427 in the LMC) host MS companions, 47 (12 in the SMC, 35 in the LMC) host post-MS companions, and 268 (77 in the SMC, 191 in the LMC) host compact object companions.
-The simulated number of stripped stars for the SMC are roughly consistent with other population synthesis studies \citep[e.g., ][]{hovis_2025}, though we predict a stripped star population for the LMC that is smaller by a factor of $\sim2$. \cite{hovis_2025} assumed a constant star formation rate for each Cloud, which likely overestimates the star formation rate compared to the temporally and spatially resolved star formation history that we use in our population synthesis.
+Our simulated population contains 1,019 (SMC) and 2,486 (LMC) stripped-stars binaries with masses between $1\,M_\odot \leq M_{\rm stripped} \leq 8 \,M_\odot$.
+Of the 3,505 simulated stripped stars, 3,196 (938 in the SMC and 2,258 in the LMC) host MS companions, 31 (8 in the SMC and 23 in the LMC) host post-MS companions, and 278 (73 in the SMC and 205 in the LMC) host compact object companions.
+The number of simulated stripped stars for the SMC are roughly consistent with other population synthesis studies \citep[e.g., ][]{hovis_2025}, but for the LMC we predict factor of $\sim2$ less. \cite{hovis_2025} assumed a constant star formation rate for each Cloud, which likely overestimates the star formation rate compared to the temporally and spatially resolved star formation history that we use in our population synthesis.

 For each stripped star in our synthetic population, we assign physical parameters (e.g., component masses and orbital period) and synthetic photometry from the starburst population.
 We estimate optical photometric uncertainties by interpolating from the mean MCPS photometric uncertainties at the sources' apparent magnitudes.
 We do not assign UV photometric uncertainties, since we self-consistently compute them from the \textit{Swift} images after injecting the synthetic sources (see Section \ref{sec: UV photometry}.)